Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Related Work

-Some earlier works~\cite{everingham2006hello,ramanathan2014linking,sivic2009you} have explored the use of aligning speaker names available in movie screenplays with subtitles to obtain character labels for a given timestamp.
-Character identification was then framed as a matching problem between the faces detected in a movie frame and the names extracted from the screenplay-subtitle alignment.
-While screenplay-based methods are effective in identifying at least the speaking/named characters in a video, approaches based on subtitles failed to scale due to the lack of accurate screenplays as well as inaccurate subtitle alignment~\cite{cour2010talking,haurilet2016naming}.
-Additional sources for supervised matching of characters have also been explored, such as, using IMDb images for TV series labeling~\cite{aljundi2016s}.
-While effective for some TV series, these methods fail to generalize for movies.
-For example, in Figure~\ref{fig:exemplar}, the differences between a character's appearance in an IMDb-curated image vs actual appearance in the movie, are very noticeable.
+{\textbf{C) Character labeling in videos.}} Fully automatic identification of characters in video using faces has been studied for over a decade.
+Some earlier works~\cite{everingham2006hello,ramanathan2014linking,sivic2009you} have explored aligning speaker names available in movie screenplays with subtitles to obtain character labels at a timestamp.
+Character identification was then framed as a matching problem of the faces detected in a movie frame with the names extracted from screenplays.
+While effective in identifying at least the speaking/named characters in a video, these methods fail to scale up or generalize due to the limited access to final production screenplays as well as inaccurate time-alignment with the subtitles~\cite{cour2010talking,haurilet2016naming}.
+Full-body person recognition was also studied for character identification in videos \cite{kim2018face}.
+However, movies often use close-up shots of characters and show them in different attires~\cite{rohrbach2017movie,yu2020character} throughout the movie, making the application of full-body recognition to this domain more challenging.
+Audio-visual character labeling methods, particularly for movies, have been somewhat less successful (e.g.,~\cite{el2014audiovisual,kapsouras2017multimodal}); primarily because such efforts have mostly focused on identifying speaking characters (active speaker labeling~\cite{vallet2012multimodal,sharma2019toward} and fail to identify nonspeaking characters.

-Recently, supervised deep representations of faces (e.g.,~\cite{schroff2015facenet,parkhi2015deep,liu2017sphereface,deng2019arcface,shi2019probabilistic}) have proven to be powerful and discriminative of a person's identity, thereby reducing the need for additional sources of supervision.
-While methods such as \cite{parkhi2014compact,yang2017neural} developed track-level face embeddings, simply averaging the embeddings of all the faces in a track offers robust face representations for downstream tasks such as face clustering~\cite{xiao-wbslrr}.
-These representations are typically trained on large labeled datasets that consist of static images mined from web search or photo albums.
-As such, we have to consider the domain mismatch of the training data while directly applying these representations to cluster faces in domains such as TV/movies \cite{zhang2016deep}.

-While other datasets such as YouTube Faces (YTFaces~\cite{wolf2011face}) have provided labeled face tracks from videos, they are relatively smaller in size (about 3500 face tracks, 1500 identities) and the source videos have fewer visual distractors (e.g., video interviews of celebrities).
-In addition, manually assigning character labels to face tracks from videos can be an expensive process.
-Thus, in our work, we simply mine a large number of face tracks from movie videos and use the co-occurring nature of faces, either spatially or temporally, to provide weak labels at a movie level.
-These face tracks provide domain-matched training data to adapt face embeddings learnt from static images.
-This method of ``harvesting" weakly-labeled data with no supervision has been used previously to generate positive/negative samples for object recognition~\cite{wang2015unsupervised}.